-With the wealth of information stored in the photometric data obtained with modern telescopes with higher sensitivity and resolution , many studies have moved towards fitting complex models to the broadband photometry that can describe the radiation from the AGN and the host galaxy simultaneously and provide estimates of the physical properties of each (i.e. SMBH mass, stellar mass).
+With the wealth of information stored in the photometric data obtained with modern telescopes with higher sensitivity and resolution, many studies have moved towards fitting complex models to the broadband photometry that can describe the radiation from the AGN and the host galaxy simultaneously and provide estimates of the physical properties of each (i.e., SMBH mass, stellar mass).
 The galaxy SED models (e.g., MAGPHYS: \citealt{dc2008}; FAST: \citealt{kriek2009}; CIGALE: \citealt{Boquien2019}) adopt libraries of galaxy templates with different stellar populations.
-These libraries are often built on assumptions on star formation history (SFH), initial mass function (IMF), dust attenuation law, etc which each have their own caveats and uncertainties.
-In the case of active galaxies, additional templates (i.e. torus, accretion disk) are required to describe the radiation from the central engine.
+These libraries are often built on assumptions on star formation history (SFH), initial mass function (IMF), dust attenuation law, etc. which each has their own uncertainties.
+In the case of active galaxies, additional templates (i.e., torus, accretion disk) are required to describe the radiation from the central engine.